 The student will meet with the site director or clinical faculty at the end of the rotation to discuss their performance on the rotation.

+The student is encouraged to solicit feedback from the preceptor throughout the rotation in addition to the end of the rotation.

 Student performance evaluations will be sent to the site preceptor or clinical faculty through E*Value and will be completed within a week of the completion of the rotation by the site preceptor and will include feedback from other faculty members and residents the student worked with while on the rotation.

-The student will be able to also evaluate the course, director, coordinators, clinical faculty, and residents in a confidential fashion through the E-Value system at the end of the rotation
+The student will be able to also evaluate the course, director, coordinators, clinical faculty, and residents in a confidential fashion through the E-Value system at the end of the rotation.

+The student should complete their clinical passport including all appropriate signatures by the end of the rotation.

 Policies and Procedures